 Online banks offer some of the best interest rates in the industry.
 They also tend to raise a few eyebrows.
-In most cases, they’re just like any other bank only without physical branch locations.
-Entirely online, Ally Bank fits this description, with competitive rates and around-the-clock support.
-Still, many wonder: Is Ally Bank safe?
-Read on to learn how Ally Bank works, what makes it a safe place to store your cash and how to decide if you should make the switch.
+That’s because in most cases, they’re just like any other bank only without physical branch locations.
+Entirely online, Ally Bank fits this description, with competitive rates and around-the-clock virtual support.
+Still, many wonder if Ally Bank, or other online financial institutions, are safe.

 Ally Bank may not have branches like a traditional bank, but it does follow the same rules and regulations as big names like Chase or Citibank.
 For one, the The Federal Deposit Insurance Corporation (FDIC) insures Ally Bank and its deposits up to the maximum, federally designated limit of $250,000.
 This insurance keeps your money safe even when the economy or Ally isn’t doing well.
 It offers not only security but also some peace of mind.